danielbh/danielhollcraft.com/ui/pages/blog/getting-started-with-aws-lambda/index.md

 Now go to where it says "select runtime", and select `Node.js 6.10`.
 Then select the "hello-world" blueprint.
 You might need to type "hello-world" into the filter field, adjacent of the runtime field, for the "hello-world" blueprint to appear on the screen.

 The next page is where you configure triggers for the function.
 There are many choices.
 For example you can cause the function to be triggered through an HTTP request, when a file gets uploaded to S3 (Amazon's cloud storage service) or if something gets pushed to CodeCommit (Amazon's version control repository service).
-Ideally these are better added with automation through Serverless or CloudFormation (Amazon's infrastructure automated deployment service).
-I will explain how to do this in the next blog entry in this series.
+[Ideally these are better added with automation through Serverless](/blog/deploy-aws-lambda-function-serverless/) or CloudFormation (Amazon's infrastructure automated deployment service).
 Now, press next.

 Now type "hello-lambda" for the function name, and leave the description as is.